-SUSTAINABILITY OUTCOME INDICATOR SUSTAINABILITY OUTCOME INDICATOR Avoiding disturbance to community during infrastructure construction and expansion Promote greening ports to the public Maintain good communication with local government Making the green port concept part of the corporate culture Having regular and exclusive budgets for green port performance Establishingenvironmental management and energy management information systems
+SUSTAINABILITY OUTCOME INDICATOR SUSTAINABILITY OUTCOME INDICATOR Annual plan for air pollution management Dust control Tree planting in port areas Monitoring system for air pollution Encouraging participation in community's environmental protection/tree planting in port area Noise control Monitoring system for noise level Regulations on noise control Reducing noise and vibration from cargo-handling equipment and vessels Avoiding disturbance to community during infrastructure construction and expansion Establishment of green port organizational management Training or education for employers at the operational level Establishing managerial organization for green port development/ issue annual green port reports Promote greening ports to the public Maintain good communication with local government Making the green port concept part of the corporate culture Having regular and exclusive budgets for green port performance Establishingenvironmental management and energy management information systems

-The concept of 'Sustainable Port Development' builds on that of 'Green Port' and includes considerations of social sustainability, advocating the need for port development to balance economic growth, environmental protection, and social progress to secure its long-term future (Hiranandani 2014).
+The concept of 'Sustainable Ports' builds on that of 'Green Ports' and includes considerations of social sustainability, advocating the need for port development to balance economic growth, environmental protection, and social progress to secure its long-term future (Hiranandani 2014).
 Sustainability assessments applied in the port sector typically consider all three aspects of the Triple Bottom Line framework; Environment ('Planet'), Economy ('Profit') and Social ('People') (e.g., Schipper et al. 2017; Stein and Acciaro 2020), while other differentiate 'Institutional' aspects from the 'Social' grouping (e.g., Laxe et al. 2016).

-- Economy: To achieve economic viability and long-term, contributing to socio-economic development - Environmental: To protect natural resources and to optimise natural resource management. - Social: To contribute wellbeing of people within a framework of respect for the integrity of these and participation in decision-making - Institutional: To ensure transparent and independent government, whose decisions are carried out according to objective criteria, in a framework that would ensure the development of the above dimensions.
+- · Economy: To achieve economic viability and long-term growth, contributing to socio-economic development - Environmental: To protect natural resources and optimise natural resource management - Social: To contribute to the wellbeing of people respecting their participation in decision-making - Institutional: To ensure transparent and independent governance, where decisions are carried out according to objective criteria, in a framework that ensures the development of the above dimensions.

-Following a comprehensive, systematic review of international literature covering sustainability assessments in the port sector, Stein and Acciaro (2020) proposed a set of qualitative measures for measuring corporate sustainability (CS) in ports.
-The framework conceptualises various external factors which influence, and often constrain, port business activities (e.g., regulation, macroeconomic conditions, port governance and societal perceptions).
-Shaped by these external factors, port business activities take place, with economic, social and environmental consequences which are accounted for in the Triple Bottom Line (TBL) framework.
+Following a comprehensive, systematic review of international literature covering sustainability assessments in the port sector, Stein and Acciaro (2020) proposed a set of qualitative measures for measuring corporate sustainability in ports.
+The framework conceptualises various external factors which influence, and often constrain, port business activities, such as regulation, macroeconomic conditions, port governance and societal perceptions.
+Shaped by these external factors, port business activities take place, with economic, social and environmental consequences which are accounted for in the Triple Bottom Line framework.
 The outcome of these consequences ultimately determines if a port can be sustainable in the long term.

-Schipper et al. (2017) proposed a set of indicators considered suitable for application in port sustainability assessments which they embedded in a Sustainable Integrated Condition Index for ports derived from a more extensive global list (Table 5.5).
-In their index a concept of sustainable port growth is assessed through three common fundamental aspects: society, environment, and economy, or "People", "Planet", and "Prosperity" (PPP), an approach that is increasingly incorporated in the businesses of financial institutions.
+Schipper et al. (2017) proposed a set of indicators considered suitable for application in port sustainability assessments which they embedded in a Sustainable Integrated Condition Index for ports derived from a more extensive global list (Table 6.5).
+In their index a concept of sustainable port growth is assessed through three common fundamental aspects: society, environment and economy, or "People", "Planet" and "Prosperity" (PPP), an approach that is increasingly incorporated in the businesses of financial institutions.

-Table 6.5:Examples of key performance indicators (KPIs) for various PPPs and key performance indicators (Schipper et al. 2017)
+Table 6.5: Examples of key performance indicators (KPIs) for various PPPs and key performance indicators (Schipper et al. 2017)

-KEY PERFORMANCE INDICATORS
+ASPECT (PPP) KEY PERFORMANCE INDICATORS

 Employment (# jobs)

 Well-being (human rights, education)

-Climate robustness
+Social ('People') Climate robustness

-Safety against flooding
+Social (Feople) Safety against flooding

 Urbanisation (accessibility and leisure attractiveness)

 Regulation of water pollution

 Water quality; Eutrophication

-ASPECT (PPP) KEY PERFORMANCE INDICATORS

 Biodiversity loss of abundance and on biotopes

 Air quality

 Habitat destruction; loss of benthos, and extraction

-Emission of greenhouse gasses
+Environmental ('Planet') Emission of greenhouse gasses

-Energy consumption
+Livii olililelitat (1 tallet) Energy consumption

 Sediment quality

 Erosion, sedimentation, maintenance dredging

-Water purification (per m 3 per capital)
+Water purification (per m3 per capital)

 Ballast water treatment

 Cargo growth (TEU)

 Cruise tourism (# passengers)

 Economic ('Profit') Investments, fisheries, benefit, market share

 Traffic: railways, RoRo traffic, seagoing vessels & Hinterland connection

 Quality of handling